hollodotme/ColognePhonetic/README.md

 in the table above.
 This rule was not explicitly part of the official publication, but can be deduced implicitly from the published examples.

-The transliterations happens in 3 steps:
+The transliteration happens in 3 steps:

 1. Transliteration of characters from left to right like described in the table above.
 2. Removing all duplicate codes.